wangquestion/INFO550_HW4/README.md

 docker run -v /localpath/report:/project/output wangquestion/bios550_wwh_docker
 ```

-The `localpat` need to be changed to local path.
+The `localpath` need to be changed to local path.
 The report and two csv file recording pollen data by week will be storaged in `report` folder

 ## PART II (HOMEWORK 4) GNU Method